Frank Herbert's Children of Dune

-Frank Herbert's Children of Dune is a three-part science fiction miniseries written by John Harrison and directed by Greg Yaitanes, based on Frank Herbert's novels Dune Messiah (1969) and Children of Dune (1976).
+Frank Herbert's Children of Dune is a three-part science fiction television miniseries written by John Harrison and directed by Greg Yaitanes, based on Frank Herbert's novels Dune Messiah (1969) and Children of Dune (1976).
 First broadcast in the United States on March 16, 2003, Children of Dune is the sequel to the 2000 miniseries Frank Herbert's Dune (based on Herbert's 1965 novel Dune), and was produced by the Sci Fi Channel.
-Children of Dune and its predecessor are two of the three highest-rated programs ever to be broadcast on the Sci-Fi Channel.
+Children of Dune and its predecessor are among the highest-rated programs ever to be broadcast on the Sci-Fi Channel.
 In 2003, Children of Dune won a Primetime Emmy Award for Outstanding Special Visual Effects, and was nominated for three additional Emmys.

 Plot

 Part One: Messiah

 Twelve years have passed since Paul Atreides became Emperor at the end of Frank Herbert's Dune by seizing control of the planet Arrakis and forcing a union with the former Emperor's daughter, the Princess Irulan.
 Paul's Fremen armies have since launched several bloody jihads to solidify his position.
-Deposed Emperor Shaddam IV and the rest of his family are exiled to Salusa Secundus, where his other daughter Princess Wensicia plots to restore House Corrino to power.
-The Bene Gesserit, the Spacing Guild and the Tleilaxu also plot to overthrow Paul's reign, aided even by rebel Fremen, who hate how Paul's terraforming project is changing Arrakis and the traditional Fremen way of life.
+Deposed Emperor Shaddam IV and the rest of his family are exiled to Salusa Secundus, where his other daughter, Princess Wensicia plots to restore House Corrino to power.
+The Bene Gesserit, the Spacing Guild, and the Tleilaxu also plot to overthrow Paul's reign, aided even by rebel Fremen, who hate how Paul's terraforming project is changing Arrakis and the traditional Fremen way of life.
 The Tleilaxu present Paul with a ghola in the likeness of his friend Duncan Idaho, killed during the events of Dune but secretly conditioned to assassinate Paul when triggered by certain words.

 Though his prescient abilities reveal the dangers ahead, Paul allows the conspiracies to succeed to avoid even worse consequences.
-He is attacked with a type of nuclear weapon called a stone burner and blinded but still manages to "see" by following his prescient visions.
+He is attacked with a type of nuclear weapon called a stone burner and blinded, but still manages to "see" by following his prescient visions.
 Later, Paul's concubine Chani gives birth to twins at a Fremen sietch but dies soon afterward.
 In Paul's absence, his sister Alia purges the imperial city of the enemies of House Atreides.
-Paul says the words that trigger Duncan's conditioning but the trauma of potentially killing Paul breaks his programming and unlocks the memories of his original incarnation.
+Paul says the words that trigger Duncan's conditioning, but the trauma of potentially killing Paul breaks his programming and unlocks the memories of his original incarnation.
 The Tleilaxu Face Dancer Scytale offers this as proof that the Tleilaxu can bring Chani back to life if Paul agrees to their terms.
-Paul is tempted but the unique nature of the infants (who, like Alia, were "pre-born") allows him to see through the eyes of his son and kill Scytale.
+Paul is tempted, but the unique nature of the infants (who, like Alia, were "pre-born") allows him to see through the eyes of his son and kill Scytale.
 Following the Fremen tradition of abandoning the blind to the sandworms, Paul walks alone into the desert.
 His legacy secured, the twins and their future empire are left in the care of Alia.